FreedomBen/breakout71/Roadmap and todo.md

 - animals
 - countries flags and shapes, with name as background

-Potential big features or changes
+# big features

 - use ts and a bundler to get fewer bugs and compatibility with old browsers / webviews
 - final bosses (large vertical level that scrolls down faster and faster)
 - split screen multiplayer
 - translation
 - Add color schemes into the game (ex : Catppuccin, Dracula, Terminal, etc)
-- add a toggle to switch between the “coin” design and the sort of bubble colors
+- add a toggle to switch between the “coin” design and colored bubbles
 - sandbox mode
 - hard mode : bricks take many hits, perks more rare, missing clears level score, missing coins deducts score..
 - stats by lack of perk, like "best score without using hot start".

+Instead of automatically unlocking things at the end of each run, add the coins to the user's account, and let them spend those coins on upgrades.
+The upgrades would then be explained.
+They could have a condition like "reach high score of 1000" or 'reach high score of 99999 without using "hot start"'.
+This requires recording a bit more info about each run.
+I could unlock the "pro stand" at $999 that just holds the play area higher.